The Duel After the Masquerade

 “The Death of Caesar” (1867, Walters Art Museum, Baltimore) also follows a similar motif to the “The Duel After the Masquerade”.

-In all these paintings you don’t know where to look at first.
-There are two points of interest, the wounded and the winner who walks away.
+In all of these paintings, the viewer’s eye is uncertain where to rest.
+There are two competing focal points: the fallen or wounded figure and the victor who walks away.

 The Assassination of the Duke of Guise painting